kodekloudhub/community-faq/docs/etcd-faq.md

 This covers both `kubeadm` clusters where `etcd` is *not* running as a pod, and fully manual installations like [kubernetes the hard way](https://github.com/mmumshad/kubernetes-the-hard-way).

 Some people have suggested that this is how some of the `etcd` questions the exam question bank are set up, as in you have to do it all from the exam node and *not* the control node for the target cluster.
-It requires a bit more work, but it doesn't means that you will definitely get a question that is this way and not stacked-mode as above!
+It requires a bit more work, but it doesn't mean that you will definitely get a question that is this way and not stacked-mode as above!

 On the node where you are instructed to do the task, first determine how many `etcd` processes there are